kumatheworld/tracking-sanity/Datasets.md

 | ------: | -------: | -------------------: | -----: | -------------: |
 |     150 |  359,169 |                   15 |     14 |             60 |
 ### Caveats
-* The coordinate origin is not clear in contrast to the other LaSOT videos.
+* The coordinate base is not clear in contrast to the other LaSOT videos.
     * See https://github.com/HengLan/LaSOT_Evaluation_Toolkit/issues/14.

 ## TOTB [ICCV2021] [:globe_with_meridians:](https://hengfan2010.github.io/projects/TOTB/) [:memo:](https://arxiv.org/abs/2011.10875)